Luca Margaroli

-Margaroli made his ATP main draw doubles debut at the 2015 Geneva Open where he partnered Henri Laaksonen receiving a wildcard.
+Margaroli made his ATP main draw doubles debut at the 2015 Geneva Open where he partnered Henri Laaksonen having received a wildcard.

 At the 2015 Swiss Open Gstaad, Margaroli was also given a wildcard into the doubles event partnering Laaksonen.
 The pair defeated Santiago Giraldo and Feliciano López in the first round.

+He also received a wildcard in doubles for the 2024 Geneva Open partnering Damien Wenger.